arielweinberger/user-crud/README.md

   I did my best to include the relevant request parameters as well as a unique request ID per log, as this is what I would do in a real application.
 Although in a real application I would most likely create a middleware to simplify the API of logging errors, as this one can easily get over-bloated.

 - **Run mode:** The application runs in development mode.
 In a production-ready application I would set up configurations for different environments, and utilise environment variables.

+- **Testing:** Due to limited time, I did not cover the application with tests.
+However, I feel very comfortable writing tests in multiple technologies.
+This has been an integral part of my work for the past years.

+  Here are some examples of repositories where I've written tests to the best of my ability:
+  * [nestjs-course-task-management](https://github.com/arielweinberger/nestjs-course-task-management/tree/testing/10-testing-jwt-strategy/src): The GitHub repository of my Udemy course project.
+Decently covered with tests - services, repositories, controllers and utility functions.
+This uses TypeScript with Jest.
+  * [stocks-assessment](https://github.com/arielweinberger/stocks-assessment/tree/master/server/src/spec): Back-end server for an assignment I did two years ago, with full coverage (using Jasmine).
+  * [stocks-assessment](https://github.com/arielweinberger/stocks-assessment/tree/master/client/src/app): The front-end application (Angular) of the same application, with full coverage.